-Genesis 1:26-27 26 Then God said, "Let us make man in our image, after our likeness...."
-27 So God created man in his own image, in the image of God he created him; male and female he created them.
+Then God said, "Let us make man in our image, after our likeness...."
+So God created man in his own image, in the image of God he created him; male and female he created them.

 3. Third, from a literary standpoint, more text is given to day six than any other day in the creation account.

-Fill in the blanks from the reading: "Thematically as well as verbally, humanity is crowned the of creation.
-Whereas other creations come about by the divine word in with himself before speaking" (DD, 57).
+"Thematically as well as verbally, humanity is crowned the royalty of creation.
+Whereas other creations come about by the divine word in a predictable manner ('Let there be ... and it was so'), there is a pregnant theological pause before the creation of humanity.
+God takes counsel with himself before speaking" (DD, 57).